Azure/blackbelt-aks-hackfest/Linux_Container_Azure_Workshop/hol_content/2_dockerize_apps.md

 1. Create a Dockerfile

-a.
-Open Visual Studio Code
+* Open Visual Studio Code
-b.
-In the "Linux_Container_Azure_Workshop/web" directory, add a file called "Dockerfile"
+* In the "Linux_Container_Azure_Workshop/app/web" directory, add a file called "Dockerfile"
-c.
-Add the following lines:
+* Add the following lines and save:

 ```
 FROM node:carbon